Sanrio Puroland Guide. The Ultimate Guide to Sanrio Puroland in 2026.

 TOP TIP: As soon as you enter Sanrio Puroland, if you turn right, you will enter the parks huge gift shop.
 Head here at the beginning of the day if you want to buy a head band, t-shirt, or other adorable accessories to wear during your Sanrio day.

-The Attractions in Sanrio Puroland
+The Rides in Sanrio Puroland

 Sanrio Puroland is a riot of colour and a real sensory overload.
 The atmosphere is vibrant, and because of the theme of the park, you’ll find pastel colours, kawaii characters, and floral motifs everywhere.